AtsukoCoffey/healthy-food-club/README.md

 ## The Footer
 The footer section includes links to the relevant social media sites.
 The links will open to a new tab to keep this website still.
 When this community's activity gets busier this footer allow users easy navigation for anytime they can check recent updates.

+I used the X icon for Twitter at the beginning, but the Lighthouse validator showed that this icon loads slow.
+I hypothesised that high traffic icons might load faster, so I used the original Twitter icon.

 ![The footer](readme-img/feat-footer.png "The footer")